 "This is Colonel Joseph," my father said.
 "I believe you have some business with him and his daughter.
 Go with him and face your music."
 With that bit of sentencing-without-trial, my father left the room.

 There was no conversation as I rode with the Colonel.
 It was the longest trip I ever took.
 I metered our distance from the panorama of the Jeep's side mirror.
 The palm trees dissolved behind me in painful slow motion.
-I closed my eyes to visions of the hoe-wielding farmers that were surely waiting for me.
-By now they were rested—-and their blows upon my body would be all the more brutal—-bolstered by having caught their second wind.
+I closed my eyes to visions of the hoe-wielding farmers surely waiting for me.
+By now they were rested, and their blows upon my body would be all the more brutal, bolstered by having caught their second wind.

 Inside was the Babu and what I perceived to be the lifeless body of a small girl wrapped in a blue and gold sarong.
 Funeral shroud?
 But her eyes were open!
-Her eyes probably hadn't been closed yet by the coroner—-sometimes it's necessary to put coins on eyelids to weight them down.
-Coroner out of pocket change, I guess.
+Her eyes probably hadn't been closed yet by the coroner—sometimes it's necessary to put coins on eyelids to weight them down.
+Coroner out of pocket change, I guessed.

 I knelt at the side of her bed.
 Tujur was indeed alive!
 Her eyes shifted from their blank stare and focused on my face.
 She was so angelic, so little, and I turned my face away from the deep cut and the swollen blueness of her forehead.
 I had spoiled her delicate features like a mad painter destroys his half-finished art.